Question: “The largest proportion of spending was/ were on program services, which was/ were conducted during 2016-17.”

 Question: “Answering a battery of questions is/ are easy for politicians.”

 Determining whether the subject of the sentence is singular or plural is vital to making a correct choice.
-For instance:
+Many students fail in making the right choice and you can find numerous such instances in the Answer Checking section of the website.

 Program services = Plural; Use “were”